Brian Keith Tanner: Early life

 Brian Tanner grew up in Northamptonshire, attending Wellingborough Grammar School.
 He studied undergraduate physics at Balliol College, University of Oxford, where he went on to graduate with a DPhil in 1971 on 'X-ray diffraction topography; methods and applications'.

 Career

 Tanner is best known for research and business applications of X-ray diffraction topography.

-Tanner has worked at the Department of Physics at Durham University since 1973, where he was made Professor of Physics in 1996 and was the University Dean of Knowledge Transfer from 2008 to 2016.
+Tanner has worked at the Department of Physics at Durham University since 1973, where he was made Professor of Physics in 1996 and was the University Dean of Knowledge Transfer from 2008 to 2016 until his retirement.
 He has published over 375 papers in international peer-reviewed journals and 4 books.

 In 1978 he co-founded Bede Scientific Instruments Ltd, since 2008 owned by Jordan Valley Semiconductors.
+From 2003 to 2015 he was a non-executive director of radiation detection solutions company Kromek, supplying medical imaging, civil nuclear, security screening and homeland security markets.

-Professor Tanner was the first Director of the North East Centre for Science Enterprise, serves as chief scientific advisor of the North East Technology Park (NETPark) and now chairs the County Durham Economic Partnership.
+Professor Tanner was the first Director of the North East Centre for Science Enterprise, and served as chief scientific advisor of the North East Technology Park (NETPark) and chaired the County Durham Economic Partnership.